SolderingArmor/sapysol/README.md

 `sapysol` can also serve as a base layer for other wrappers because it simplifies `Pubkey`/`Keypair` management, creating and sending transactions, token instructions etc.

+WARNING! `sapysol` is currently in `alpha` mode, so, bugs, lack of tests and descriptions are expected.

 # Installation

 ```sh